kevinongko/laravel-genode/README.md

 ```

 ### Autoload Modules
-Laravel Genode is using [wikimedia/composer-merge-plugin](https://github.com/wikimedia/composer-merge-plugin) to autoload modules, add this your project's composer.json
+Laravel Genode is using [wikimedia/composer-merge-plugin](https://github.com/wikimedia/composer-merge-plugin) to autoload modules, add this to your project's `composer.json`
 ```json
 "extra": {
   "merge-plugin": {